 Mala and Mantra mala bead necklaces each contain tassels, while some mala bead bracelets include an Om charm.
 In traditional Buddhist culture, tassels are symbolic of lotus blossoms, which represent and promote enlightenment.
 Om charms are representative of a common mantra used in meditation and prayer, and are said to bring luck, harmony and peace to the wearer.

-Start by holding your mala beads in your left hand, resting the beads between your index finger and thumb.
+Start by holding your mala beads in your right hand (the left hand in India is considered impure) with the tassel facing you, rest the beads on your middle and keeping your index finger from touching the beads (this finger being the finger used to point and is associated with the ego).
+Use your thumb and middle finger to count each bead as you pull the bead towards you .
 Begin reciting your chosen mantra, counting each repetition by moving to the next bead.
 When you complete one set of mantra repetition—108 for mala bead necklaces; 27 for mala bead bracelets—and reach the guru bead, flip the mala around 180 degrees, then continue in the same direction.

 All of our mala bead jewelry is handcrafted using only the highest-quality materials, such as sustainable wood beads and all-natural, semi-precious gemstones.
 We use a lead-free pewter metal for elements like our charms, guru beads and cones, and spacer beads.
 We chose to use pewter because it doesn't tarnish the way metals like sterling silver and brass tend to do, and our pewter is safely manufactured based on the California Jewelry Act standards.
 For the tassel and cords, we use a high-quality polyester thread, which we chose for its durability, drape and wide array of colors.